- Mr David Wearing

 - By appointment

 - Thesis title:

-- To what extent can Marxist accounts of imperialism explain Britain's relationship with the states of the Gulf Cooperation Council, in the post-Cold War era?
+- Britain's relationship with the states of the Gulf Cooperation Council in the post-Cold War era

 - Year of Study: